Lucas Di Grassi

 For 2011 and 2012, Lucas remained within the world of Formula 1 as the official test driver of Pirelli and was given the opportunity to race in the WEC 6 Hours of Sao Paulo with Audi in September 2012, where he and his team mates, Allan McNish and Tom Kristensen, achieved a podium.

-Following Lucas’ achievements with Audi in 2012, he was offered a permanent role with the team and will race in the WEC as an Official Audi Sportscar Driver in 2013.
-Lucas will also continue with his commitments as a Pirelli Test Driver.
+Following Lucas’ achievements with Audi in 2012, he was offered a role to race in Le Mans 24 Hours in 2013 as an Official Audi Sportscar Driver, where Lucas and his team mates achieved a podium.
+He also continued with his commitments as a Pirelli Test Driver.